 IRR = 18 + (25-18) * 871.36 / (871.36 + 240)

-The will give an answer of 23.49% which almost same as 23.38%.
-We can find quite exact percentage by using a formula in Microsoft Excel.
-The formula used is “IRR”.
+They will answer 23.49%, which is almost the same as 23.38%.
+We can find quite an exact percentage by using a formula in Microsoft Excel.
+The formula used is “IRR.”

 Interpretation of IRR and Project Acceptance Criterion

-IRR makes the decision making very simple.
-We just need to compare the IRR percentage to the one which we can get by investing somewhere or some other benchmarks which are decided by the management of evaluator.
-A project that is not able to get its investment back, this method will give a negative percentage.
-This is commonly called as Negative IRR.
+IRR makes decision-making very simple.
+We just need to compare the IRR percentage to the one we can get by investing somewhere or some other benchmarks decided by the management of the evaluator.
+For a project that cannot get its investment back, this method will give a negative percentage.
+This is commonly called a Negative IRR.

 Advantage and Disadvantages of Internal Rate of Return Method of Evaluating the Projects

-The major advantage of IRR method of evaluating the project is that it simply tells what the project under concern will return in terms of percentage.
+The major advantage of the IRR method of evaluating the project is that it simply tells what percentage the project under concern will return.
 Now the evaluator only needs to decide with which rate to compare it with.
-We do not need to decide a hurdle rate in advance.
-A mistake in deciding hurdle rate will not affect the result of this method.
+We do not need to decide on a hurdle rate in advance.
+A mistake in determining the hurdle rate will not affect the result of this method.